San Diego Top 7 Amazing Engagement Session Locations

 The Point Loma Lighthouse in the park is an iconic discovery of early settlers on the West Coast.
 Located at the southern tip of Point Loma peninsula, it has abundant views of the whole San Diego area.
 The eastern side offers a stunning views of the harbor and the city.
 Whale Overlook is on the southern side also has a good view of Mexico.
 Facing west are tide pools and rich ocean ecosystem.
 There’s essence California while we’re shooting here!

-View types: coastlines, cityscapes, lighthouse, flowers (springtime)
+View types: coastlines, lighthouse, flowers (springtime)

 Crowded: can get busy on weekends, keep walking